-The Gatekeeper Program is designed to help at-risk older adults and persons with disabilities learn about resources and supports that can help them stay as independent and healthy as possible.
-This may include medical care, food assistance or delivery, help with money management, transportation, or other services.
+The Gatekeeper Program is designed to help at-risk older adults and persons with disabilities learn about resources and support that can help them stay as independent and healthy as possible.
+This may include medical care, food assistance or delivery, help with money management, transportation and other services.

 Who are Gatekeepers?